-Patients evacuated as fire hits hospital in Rio de Janeiro
+Patients evacuate Brazil hospital during fire, 1 person dead

-RIO DE JANEIRO (AP) — A fire broke out at a Rio de Janeiro hospital Thursday night, forcing staff to hastily evacuate patients and temporarily settle some on sheets and mattresses in the street while firefighters battle the blaze.
+RIO DE JANEIRO (AP) — A deadly fire broke out at a Rio de Janeiro hospital Thursday night, forcing staff to hastily evacuate patients and temporarily settle some on sheets and mattresses in the street while firefighters battled the blaze.

+Fire officials said the fire was under control at Badim Hospital but one person had died.

-Hospital staffers in surgical masks wheeled medical equipment in the road outside the Badim Hospital as smoke billowed from the building.
+Staffers in surgical masks wheeled medical equipment in the road as smoke billowed from the building.

 Television images showed medical workers tending to some patients sitting in wheelchairs with IV poles beside them in the street.
 Elderly and intensive care patients were among those rescued.